MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-setting-up-and-using-a-purchase-approval-workflow.md

 This walkthrough illustrates the following tasks:

-- Setting up approval users.
+- Setting up approval users
-- Setting up notifications for approval users.
+- Setting up notifications for approval users
-- Modifying and enabling an approval workflow.
+- Modifying and enabling an approval workflow
-- Requesting approval of a purchase order, as Alicia.
+- Requesting approval of a purchase order, as Alicia
-- Receiving a notification and then approving the request, as Sean.
+- Receiving a notification and then approving the request, as Sean

 ## Story